DworkinLab/episodicSequenceData/bio720_final_project.md

 Once again, no output allele frequencies (all 0's)

-Using non-merged files (test if merge is mistake) Adding -Q 0 = skip bases with base quality smaller than the given value
+Using non-merged files (test if merge is mistake) Adding -Q = skip bases with base quality smaller than the given value (for 0 does not skip any low quality)

 ```
 #! /bin/bash